Differences Between Cannabis Flowers, Edibles and Concentrates

 Concentrates are delivered in seven forms:

-- Shatter is the most potent concentrate, filtered several times to produce a sheet like peanut-brittle that shatters with ease.
-The shatter is used by inhaling fumes issued from a dab device.
+- Shatter is the most potent concentrate, filtered multiple times to produce a sheet-like consistency that shatters with ease.
+The Shatter is used by inhaling fumes issued from a dab device.

 - Distillate is low in aroma, flavor, and taste.
 It is typically a THC-oil or CBD-oil used in vaping with high potency as a result of the purifying distillation process.
 Because the terpenes have been removed, the final product may lack the entourage effect of medical benefits.

-- Budder/Badder/Batter is a soft waxy substance with more terpenes and as much as 90% THC potency.
-It dries quickly and should be refrigerated.
+- Budder/Badder/Batter is a soft, waxy substance with more terpenes and as much as 90% THC potency.
+It dries quickly and should be stored in the refrigerator.
 It retains more flavor and aroma than Shatter.
 Added to a joint or pipe, it can enhance a smoking experience.

 - Dry Sift/Sieve may be the easiest way to produce cannabis concentrate.
 Dry sifting uses layers of screens, each with different permeability.
-You basically shake and shift dry flowers to yield cannabinoids and essential oils leaving branches, sticks, and non-effective plant material behind.
-Sifting takes some time and talent, but it produces a kief you can add to pipes, joints, dabs, and vaporizes for added potency and effects.
+You basically shake and shift dry flowers to yield cannabinoids and essential oils, leaving branches, sticks, and ineffective plant material behind.
+Sifting takes some time and talent, but it produces a kief that can be added to pipes, joints, dabs, and vaporized for enhanced potency and effects.

-Except for Dry Sift, most processes include heat and chemicals presenting some hazard in the process and use.
-Most concentrates are reserved for the most experienced users because of DIY processing and potency.
+Except for Dry Sift, most processes involve heat and chemicals, presenting some hazards during the process and use.
+Most concentrates are reserved for experienced users due to the DIY processing and high potency.

 Take it or “leaf” it!

 Cannabis concentrates are not for everyone unless they know the difference between flowers, edibles, and concentrates.
 The FDA and some states are concerned about claims of medical benefits made by manufacturers and marketers of edibles with cannabis additives.
-But those concerns are not likely to affect home cooking.
+However, those concerns are unlikely to impact home cooking.